Logano holds off Harvick in NASCAR Cup race at Phoenix

 Pole-sitter Chase Elliott and Harvick dominated the first half of the race but Elliott had to make a green-flag stop because of a loose front tire and fell a lap behind the leaders.
 He eventually earned a free pass to get back on the lead lap and finished seventh.

-The Phoenix race was the first under NASCAR’s new rules package for short tracks, which included a significantly smaller rear spoiler.
-The hope was the changes would make for more passing and excitement during the race.
+On top of the improved track surface, the Phoenix race was the first under NASCAR’s new rules package for short tracks, which included a significantly smaller rear spoiler.
+The hope was all the changes would make for more passing and excitement during the race.

 Elliott started on the pole while Harvick — who has won nine times in Phoenix — also was on the front row.
 Elliott led the first 61 laps of the race before Harvick beat him off pit road following the first caution.